Southern pecan pie is the best Thanksgiving dessert! The class pie flavors plus bourbon and maple syrup. Make this recipe for the holidays!

 Southern pecan pie

 The only significant (and oh-so-delicious!) difference between a traditional pecan pie recipe and this southern beauty is the addition of bourbon and sweet maple syrup.
 Those ingredients are definitely delicious game-changers.

 Note: This is just a partial list of ingredients.
 For the full ingredient list, see the recipe card at the bottom of this post.

 - Butter – Use unsalted butter so you can more easily control the amount of salt in the recipe.
 If all you have on hand is salted, reduce the amount of salt in the crust by half and omit it from the filling altogether.

 - Maple syrup – Be sure to use pure maple syrup and not artificial or pancake syrup since those won’t taste the same.
 Or, try golden syrup for a deeper caramel flavor since it’s essentially a milder version of molasses.

 - Dark brown sugar – Since this adds plenty of caramel flavor already, switch to light brown sugar if you’ll be using golden syrup in the filling.

 - Bourbon – Adding a splash of bourbon to any dish is the secret to making it Southern!
 It’s completely optional, however, so feel free to leave it out for a non-alcoholic version.

-How to make southern pecan pie
+Video: making a southern pecan pie

-To start, make a simple 9-inch homemade pie crust, then blind bake it.
+To start, buy or make a simple 9-inch homemade pie crust, then blind bake it.
 This prevents the dreaded “soggy bottom”.
 After cooling the crust, add the filling and form a decorative border with halved pecans before baking.